robertpp/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

       - Options
       -	Regional Settings
       -	Application Language
-        - Default set to “Use Windows default display language”
+        - Default set to "Use Windows default display language"
         - Select the desired language from the drop down
           - Note: The list of languages shown here may be different than those available for the report template.